pwittchen/ReactiveBeacons/README.md

 Beacon class
 ------------

-`Beacon` class has the following attributes:
+`Beacon` class represents BLE beacon and has the following attributes:

 ```java
 BluetoothDevice device;